 Although other chartered institutes also require adherence to ethical standards from its members, those are usually limited to operating within the law and doing your job to the best of your ability.
 The key distinguishing feature of CIWEM is that both of its website and its subscription magazines feature articles that were designed to cause the readers to feel the guilt.
 For example, there was an article written by a senior director of Environment Agency where she was complaining how bad it is for environment that her own new born child required an excessive amount of resources to survive!

 Most of students trust their professors and most young graduates would trust the information provided by reputable professional bodies.
-This is why, after receiving guilt-inducing messages from year to year, they start to believe that, even while they are experiencing economic hardship, leaving their industry sector would make them evil.
+This is why, after receiving guilt-inducing messages year after year, they start to believe that, even while they are experiencing economic hardship, leaving their industry sector would make them evil.

 A great book titled “The Skeptical Environmentalist” has helped me a lot to erode my own feeling of guilt by radically shifting my views on the real state of the environment.
 It was written by Bjorn Lomborg, a former Greenpeace activist who changed his views after studying economics and having countless conversations with experts outside the environmentalist movement.
 I would definitely recommend it as a food for thought to anyone who works in environmental sector and is not satisfied with the reward that they are receiving.